-MUS 108 Pima Jazz Band I /1 cr. hr./3 periods (1 lec., 2 lab)
+MUS 108 Pima Jazz Band I /1 cr. hr./3 periods (1 lec., 2 lab) Prerequisite: Students chosen by audition.

 Rehearsal and performance of many styles of music in the jazz idiom.
 Emphasis on progressive development of musical skills through interpretation of literature.
 Course may be taken four times for a maximum of four credit hours.